Frequently Asked Questions

 Yoga is an ancient spiritual discipline that originated in India several thousand years ago.
 It is the science of consciousness and includes many practices.
 The two most familiar to Westerners are Hatha Yoga (yoga of the body) and Raja Yoga (meditation).
 Historically, they were meant to go together.
 Hatha Yoga quiets the mind and prepares the body to sit for meditation.
 However, in the West Hatha Yoga is often practiced as a form of exercise that may or may not include meditation.
 Many different styles are practiced in the United States, all of which strengthen and stretch the body in a variety of ways.

-Svaroopa® Yoga was developed by Swami Nirmalananda of the Svaroopa Vidya Ashram, following her years of study in many yogic traditions in the United States and India.
+Sweet Yoga’s practices are largely derived from Svaroopa® Yoga.
 The emphasis of this style of yoga is removing the spinal compression that blocks our experience of consciousness and creates illness and injury in the body.
 The practice is profoundly healing on physical, mental/emotional, and spiritual levels.
 It is easy to learn and accessible for almost any fitness level.
 Repeated practice results in increased physical health and vitality, clarity and peace of mind, and personal experiences of svaroopa, which in Sanskrit means “the bliss of your own being.”

 Those who have organ transplants or are taking immunosuppressant medication should not practice Svaroopa® yoga.
 It dramatically improves the condition of the immune system and may compromise the organ transplant.
 This does not include individuals with hip and knee replacements, who can safely practice Svaroopa® yoga with modifications and receive many benefits from doing so.
 It also does not include those who have autoimmune conditions such as multiple sclerosis, lupus, or rheumatoid arthritis.
 People with these illnesses can safely practice and receive many benefits from the balancing effects of the yoga on the immune system and the strengthening of the nervous system.

 A typical class begins and ends in Shavasana, yoga’s pose of deep relaxation.
 The body is fully supported so that the deeply held tensions in the spine can begin to dissolve.
-From there, we move on to Ujjayi Pranayama, the primary breathing practice of Svaroopa® Yoga.
+From there, we move on to a breathing practice such as Ujjayi Pranayama, the primary breathing practice of Svaroopa® Yoga.
 This breathing practice increases prana, the body’s life force, which speeds recovery from injury or illness, increases vitality and stamina and reduces fatigue.

 Ujjayi pranayama also balances the immune system, helping students with autoimmune conditions, allergies and colds or flu.
 Following the breathing practice, we explore a series of asanas (or poses) related to a particular theme.
 A typical class includes between 9 and 16 poses, which are held for 45 seconds to a couple of minutes, to allow for softening.
 Propping and pose modifications are used for every student so that the practice is individualized to accommodate each person’s needs.

-One of the key “sutras” in Svaroopa yoga is support equals release.
-This is the underlying thread that is woven throughout the practice.
+This concept is the underlying thread that is woven throughout the practice.
 From the very beginning of each class, as students rest in shavasana, yoga’s relaxation pose, props are used to allow more softening and release.
 As the body surrenders to this support, settling down into the blankets, settling back into the floor, a deep release of both physical and mental tension occurs.

 This premise is carried throughout each series of carefully crafted poses.
 Along with precise alignment, students are taught the most effective propping for ease and relaxation.
 There is no need for self-effort in an attempt to make the pose happen.
 As students learn to let go and allow themselves to be supported, they discover a sense of internal support – physically, mentally, and spiritually.